pattobrien/design_system_lints/packages/design_system_lints/README.md

 The concept of a design system is simple: define the basic UI building blocks for your product or brand in one central location, and reference them from anywhere in your codebase.
 By sticking to a system, clients or designers can maintain visual styles in one place, making it effortless for developers to implement beautiful UIs throughout the application.

-For more info on the benefits of using a design system, take a look at [this great article by supernova.io](https://www.supernova.io/blog/what-is-a-design-system), a design system service built with Flutter.
+For more info on the benefits of using a design system, take a look at [this great article by supernova.io](https://www.supernova.io/blog/what-is-a-design-system), a design system app built with Flutter.

 ## Available Rules
 ```yaml